 What is a Neighbourhood Plan?

-Neighbourhood Plans set out policies in relation to development and use of land in a particular Neighbourhood Area.
+Neighbourhood Plans set out policies in relation to development and the use of land, in a particular Neighbourhood Area.
 Plans are intended to be a tool for positive planning and not a way of preventing development.

 Neighbourhood planning is optional, not compulsory.
 It is up to local people to decide whether to take up the opportunity to prepare either a Neighbourhood Plan or a Neighbourhood Development Order, or both.

-Neighbourhood Development Orders can grant planning permission for specified development in a particular Neighbourhood Area, removing the need for a planning application where what is proposed is in line with the order.
+Neighbourhood Development Orders can grant planning permission for specified development in a particular Neighbourhood Area, removing the need for a planning application, where a proposal is in line with the order.

-Neighbourhood planning can be undertaken by two types of body - Neighbourhood Forums and Town or Parish Councils.
+Neighbourhood planning can be undertaken by two bodies - Neighbourhood Forums and Town or Parish Councils.

 What is a Neighbourhood Forum?

-Neighbourhood forums are community groups that are designated to take forward neighbourhood planning in areas, such as Nuneaton and Bedworth, where there are no Town or Parish Councils.
+Neighbourhood Forums are community groups that are designated to take forward Neighbourhood Plans in areas, such as Nuneaton and Bedworth, where there are no Town or Parish Councils.